How and Where iPhone Is Made: A Surprising Report on How Much of Apple’s Top Product is US-manufactured

 Are the last chapters of the iPhone saga unfolding?
 Not by any stretch of imagination, if you ask the Apple faithful.
 Definitely starting, if you ask the Android challengers.

 The release of iPhone 6 last September 2014 put the focus once more on the Apple supply chain.
 I pointed out in a recent article tiny “cracks” in the Apple’s Chinese supply chain, notably the introduction of robotics to cut production costs.
-Will these machines displace Chinese workers in the future, too?
+Will these machines become more engaged in the future and displace Chinese workers, too?

 Clearly, Apple has never been as popular as it was in the 2nd quarter of 2013.
-In the Q3 earnings call, Apple reported that 31.2 million iPhones were sold in that quarter.
+In the Q3 earnings call, Apple reported thanks to their highly efficient strategies as much as 31.2 million iPhones were sold in that quarter.
 In fact, 34 million units of iPhone 5 were sold in the first 100 days.
 This was a quarterly record for Apple.
 Contrast this with 26 million iPhones sold last year.
 The company’s flagship product still has firm believers worldwide.
 That’s not the whole story, however, because incredible as it may seem iPhone 5 sales figures in the last three quarters were lower than what Wall Street expected causing massive fluctuations in the value of Apple’s shares in the stock market.

 From the left flank, it looks like the Android charge led by Samsung is gaining ground.
 In 2012, Apple lost its firm grip on the smartphone market and Android manufacturers were emboldened to match Apple’s products spec for spec and price point for price point.
 Apple still leads, but not by miles.
 By the end of July 2013, Android phones have 65% of all smartphone sales in the nine influential smartphone markets in the world (UK, Germany, France, Italy, Spain, USA, Australia, China, Mexico), although as a single model, iPhone still has the biggest slice of the pie – 26.3%.